-The changes in fair value of biological assets are recognized under sales amounting to \$\mathbb{P}55.0\$ million and \$\mathbb{P}271.0\$ million for the period ended September 30, 2022 and 2021, respectively, and under cost of sales amounting to \$\mathbb{P}70.8\$ million and \$\mathbb{P}295.1\$ million for the period ended September 30, 2022 and

-2021, respectively (see Note 17).
+The changes in fair value of biological assets are recognized under sales amounting to ₱12.1 million, ₱55.1 million and ₱199.5 million in 2022, 2021 and 2020, respectively, and under cost of sales amounting to ₱1.1 million, ₱78.0 million and ₱184.4 in 2022, 2021 and 2020, respectively (see Note 17).

 Revaluation of Property, Plant and Equipment (excluding Transportation Equipment and CIP) and Investment Properties.
-The Company carries its investment properties at fair value, with changes in fair value being recognized in the interim consolidated statements of comprehensive income.
+The Company carries its investment properties at fair value, with changes in fair value being recognized in the consolidated statements of comprehensive income.
 In addition, the Company measures property, plant and equipment (excluding transportation equipment and CIP) at revalued amounts, with changes in fair value being recognized in OCI.

-In determining the appraised values of the property, plant and equipment and investment properties, the Company hired independent firms of appraisers as at December 31, 2021 and 2020.
+In determining the appraised values of the property, plant and equipment and investment properties, the Company hired independent firms of appraisers as at December 31, 2022 and 2021.
 In order to arrive at a reasonable valuation, the appraisers personally inspected the properties, requested information from reputable sources and considered the following: (a) utility and market value of the land; (b) cost of reproduction of the replaceable property; (c) current prices for similar-use property in the second-hand market; (d) age, condition, past maintenance, and present and prospective serviceability in comparison with new assets of similar kind; (e) accumulated depreciation; (f) lease rates and, (g) recent trends and development in the industry concerned.